Whakatōhea starts direct negotiations with the Crown.

-As at May 2020 we currently have an Agreement in Principle and are working toward a Deed of Settlement.
-With the support of whānau, we are hoping to ratify (approve) the Deed of Settlement by the end of 2020.
+During May 2020 the Agreement in Principle was established.
+Since then we have been working toward a Deed of Settlement.
+With the support of whānau we are hoping to ratify (approve) the Deed of Settlement by the end of 2022.

 But there have been many stages along the way for us to get where we are today.
 Following is a step by step guide on every stage of this journey, our journey, and an explanation as to what each stage means.

-For the purposes of our Settlement, the Whakatōhea claimant group encompasses the whakapapa of the descendants of Muriwai and Tūtāmure and those members (uri) who affiliate to one or more of the hapū and marae o Whakatōhea.
+For the purposes of our settlement, the Whakatōhea claimant group encompasses the whakapapa of the descendants of Muriwai and Tūtāmure and those members (uri) who affiliate to one or more of the hapū and marae o Whakatōhea.

 In 2010, Ngāti Ira, Ngāti Ngāhere, Ngāti Rua and Ngāti Patumoana regrouped to consider the next steps in settling our historic claims against the Crown.
 This grouping of hapū became known as the Tu Ake Whakatōhea Collective.

 The Collective sought assistance from the Whakatōhea Māori Trust Board (Trust Board) to engage with iwi members of Whakatōhea.
-They sought to find the most appropriate way to provide a mandate to a representative entity to negotiate the Settlement of the historical claims on behalf of Whakatōhea.
+They sought to find the most appropriate way to provide a mandate to a representative entity to negotiate the settlement of the historical claims on behalf of Whakatōhea.

 In November 2014, a draft mandate strategy was presented to the iwi for feedback and submissions.
 A total of 146 submissions were received, with 122 in support, five in partial support and 19 opposing.
 Changes were made to reflect submitters’ comments where agreed.